How do I write tests for Java records?

 The introduction of record patterns in Java 25 significantly enhances pattern matching and makes working with immutable objects far more intuitive and concise.
 Whether you’re matching simple records or nested structures, this feature saves you from boilerplate code and improves code readability.

-How do I use record with generics?
+How do I use LinkedHashMap for predictable iteration order?

 public static void main(String[] args) {